Bedrock AI Red Flags - Dirty Laundry

 “In August 2021, the 2021 Loan Agreement was amended to change the monthly compliance reporting to quarterly reporting.
 For the three months ended September 30, 2021, the Company was not in compliance with the trailing three-month minimum revenue requirement.
 In November 2021, the Company further amended the 2021 Loan Agreement so that the trailing three-month minimum revenue requirement begins December 31, 2021 once the Company’s cash balance falls below $55 million. ”

 “Our recurring losses from operations have raised substantial doubt regarding our ability to continue as a going concern.”

 “In addition, as of December 31, 2020, we identified a significant deficiency in our internal controls over financial reporting that exists as a result of the technical categorization of transactions with a supplier.”

 About us: Bedrock AI extracts red flags from SEC filings based on learned associations with downside outcomes.
-Our institutional dashboard analyzes annual and quarterly statements, 8-Ks (and soon - prospectuses and SEC comment letters) for over 8,000 tickers.
+Our institutional dashboard analyzes annual and quarterly statements, 8-Ks and SEC comment letters) for over 8,000 tickers.
 We process filings and render analysis in real-time.
 Connect with us on Twitter.